-A selection of publications, talks and media appearances.
+A selection of publications, talks and media appearances up to my retirement in 2014.
 Navigate through the site using the buttons on the left of the screen.

 You can look up material by genre: